jhale/accelerating-python/README.md

 * Basics of JIT compilation with Numba: `@jit` and `@njit`.
 * Working with Numba-supported NumPy features.
-* Performance tuning: threading, parallelism, and GPU support.

-**Hands-On Exercise:**

-* Optimize a computationally intensive Python function (e.g., Mandelbrot set generation or numerical integration) using Numba.

 ### Session 3: Acceleration and differentiation with JAX

 **Topics Covered:**

-* Overview of JAX: automatic differentiation and XLA.
+* Overview of JAX: automatic differentiation and JIT.
 * Using `jax.numpy` as a drop-in replacement for NumPy.
-* Vectorization and parallelism with `vmap` and `pmap`.
+* Vectorization and parallelism with `vmap`.
 * JIT compilation with `@jit` in JAX.

-**Exercise:**

-* Optimize a computationally intensive Python function (e.g., Mandelbrot set generation or numerical integration) using JAX.

 ## Funding